 No one knows exactly what the future holds, and for some this can seem daunting.
-So some people choose to make a Lasting Power of Attorney – so that if the time comes when they aren’t able to make their own decisions, they know they already have something in place.
+So some people choose to make a Power of Attorney – so that if the time comes when they aren’t able to make their own decisions, they know they already have something in place to enable someone to act on their behalf.
 We take you through the main things that you might need to know and how the rules differ in Scotland and Northern Ireland.

 What exactly is a Power of Attorney?

-If you want someone to look after your affairs, you can give them a Lasting Power of Attorney.
-It's a legal document that allows someone (called the 'attorney') to make decisions and act on behalf of someone else (called 'the donor').
+If you want someone to look after your affairs, you can give them Power of Attorney.
+A Power of Attorney is a legal document that allows someone (called the 'attorney') to make decisions and act on behalf of someone else (called 'the donor').

 When might I need to make a Lasting Power of Attorney?

+One type of Power of Attorney is called a Lasting Power of Attorney.
 You might make a Lasting Power of Attorney if you have been diagnosed with, or think you might develop, an illness which may prevent you from making decisions for yourself at some point in the future.
-It must be set up while you are still capable of making decisions for yourself and the document will need to be registered with the relevant authorities before it can be used.
+It must be set up while you are still capable of making decisions for yourself and the document will need to be registered with the Office of the Public Guardian before it can be used.

 How is it used?

 You can give someone power of attorney to deal with your property and financial affairs, or your health and welfare.
 You can also limit them to just making decisions about certain things.
 For example, you could give someone the power to operate a bank account or to buy and sell property.
 If you want to make a Lasting Power of Attorney that only deals with certain matters, you should make sure it is drawn up very carefully so that the attorney is very clear about exactly what authority they have to deal with your affairs.

 How does it differ from an Ordinary Power of Attorney or Enduring Power of Attorney?